cagedev/pixie/PROGRESS.md

 os.system("sudo /home/ubuntu/rpi-rgb-led-matrix/utils/led-image-viewer /home/ubuntu/pixie/cache/temp3.gif -t 5 --led-limit-refresh=200 --led-pwm-lsb-nanoseconds=200")
 ```

+Extra options seem to cause it to stay in the loop.
 It still seems pretty glitchy.
-Either realtime patching for the kernel
+Either realtime patching for the kernel or run the panel process as the main process and use an extremely lightweight server.
+MQTT with all the lifting on the client?